Venkat812/juphc-tc_pipeline/user-story.md

-# User Story

-## Title
-View Available Items

-## User Story
-As a user, I want to view a list of available second-hand items so that I can choose items to buy.
+As a user, I need to browse second-hand items so that I can purchase affordable products.

-## Details and Assumptions
+### Details and Assumptions
-- The user can access the system without logging in.
+- Users can view items without login
-- The items are stored in MongoDB.
-- Each item contains name, category, condition, and description.
-- The API endpoint `/api/secondchance/items` returns all items.

-## Acceptance Criteria
+### Acceptance Criteria
+- Given user visits homepage
-- User can access the items endpoint successfully.
+- When items are loaded
-- The system returns a list of items in JSON format.
+- Then user can see list of items
-- Each item contains name, category, condition, and description.
-- The response status code should be 200.
-- The list should display multiple items (at least 1).